|Deep fried, crispy strips of catfish, coated in a mixture of corn meal and flour, are a true deep south favorite.|

 - Hot sauce, for the table

 Rinse the fillets.
 Cut into three to four strips lengthwise.
-Season fish on both sides with salt, pepper, Cajun seasoning and Old Bay, pressing lightly into fish.
+Season fish on both sides with salt, peppers, Cajun seasoning and Old Bay, pressing lightly into fish.
 Preheat fryer to 375 degrees F and let the fillets rest while the fryer heats up.

 Whisk the flour and cornmeal together in a large bowl until well blended.
 Dip the catfish fillets in the mixture until well coated, shake off any excess and set aside.
 Once the oil is heated up, pass fillets through the cornmeal again, shake off and drop into the fryer with the basket lowered.
 Fry only a few at a time so as not to overcrowd and bring down the temperature of the oil.

-Cook's Notes: You may substitute cornmeal mix if you prefer, however it does already contain salt, leavening and flour, so omit the self rising flour and reduce the salt you would use with all purpose cornmeal.
+Cook's Notes: I also use this dredge for other fish fillets such as white and speckled trout, mullet, tilapia, crappie and flounder.
+You may substitute cornmeal mix if you prefer, however it does already contain salt, leavening and flour, so omit the self rising flour and reduce the salt you would use with all purpose cornmeal.
 I recommend White Lily Buttermilk Cornmeal Mix.
 May also use a deep, heavy bottomed pot, or large iron skillet, and enough vegetable or canola oil to fully cover the fillets.

 Variation: Make a mixture of Creole mustard and yellow mustard, about 1/4 cup total.
 Beat an egg with just a splash of milk and stir into the mustard.
 Brush both sides of the catfish with the mustard before dredging in the flour/cornmeal mixture and frying.